danmao1/danielMao/README.md

 ## Deployment

 The website is hosted on Azure and is constantly monitored to ensure maximum uptime and performance.
-You can access the website by visiting the URL provided by the developer.

 ## Future Plans